-To begin with, outdoor climbing is a passion that is not easy to maintain, it will test your stamina to the core.
-You should be ready with enough guts if you want to get into this adventure sports.
-You can start with Indoor climbing gyms that have provisions for training with all safety in mind.
+To begin with, outdoor climbing is a passion not easy to maintain, as it will test your stamina to the core.
+You should thus be ready with enough guts if you want to get into this adventure sports.
+Hence, you can start with Indoor climbing gyms that have provisions for training with all safety in mind.

 Indoor and outdoor climbing requires the same techniques and similar equipment.
-However, Outdoor Climbing can sometimes be risky and even dangerous, as Outdoor Climbing needs professional guidance and proper training in harsh environments.
+However, Outdoor Climbing can sometimes be risky and even dangerous.
+It needs professional guidance and proper training in harsh environments.

 Gears Required For Outdoor Climbing:

-To begin with as a Beginner you need to have certain essential sets of gears and as your skill and interest in the sport grows you will better understand which gear is used for what purpose.
+As a start, if you are a beginner, you should have certain essential sets of gears.
+Furthermore, as your skill and interest in the sport grow, you will better understand which gear is used for what purpose.

-As you are a beginner you should choose shoes which provide comfort and all-round performance.
-As your skill set grows you can opt for high-performance shoes.
+If you are a beginner, you should choose shoes that provide comfort and all-round performance.
+As your skill set grows, you can opt for high-performance shoes.

 Ropes fall into two main categories.
-The first one is Dynamic which offers elasticity.
-We can find Static ropes in anchoring systems.
+The first one is Dynamic, which offers elasticity.
+The second one, named Static rope, can be found in anchoring systems.
 It helps protects a climber in the event of a fall.

-While outdoors do not forget to take water along with you, and here is a product which will certainly make your job easier.
+While outdoors, do not forget to take water along with you.
+Here is a product which will certainly make your job easier.

-A harness or a safety harness as it is commonly known connects the rope to the climber.
-Climbers safety is important, it is the reason most of the harnesses have shock absorbers.
-As a result the fall gets decelerated as the end of the rope is reached, the harness is a system of straps and buckles which distribute the force of the fall evenly to the part of the body which can support your weight.
+A harness, or a safety harness as it is commonly known, connects the rope to the climber.
+Climbers safety is important, and this is the reason most harnesses have shock absorbers.
+As a result, the fall gets decelerated as you reach the end of the rope.
+The harness is a system of straps and buckles, which distribute the force of the fall evenly to the part of the body, and can support your weight.

-Belay devices are mechanical friction devices that control the rope.
+Belays are mechanical friction devices that control the rope.
 They allow controlling the descent on the rope.
-Belay devices are very important tools.
-In the market Passive and Active belay devices are available.
+They are very important tools.
+In the market, Passive and Active belay devices are available.
 A passive device is cheaper and lighter.
 The problem is they rely on friction from hand to perform a break.
-The active device provides assisted breaking along with a set of more advanced features.
+The active device provides assisted braking, along with a set of more advanced features.